 Luckily, this is one of the gigs that Phillip ‘Hutch’ Hutchinson was at.
 We made contact again after many years in August 2018 and he searched for, found and sent me, loads of photos and recordings from the Buzz Clubs he had been at.

-First of all, his signed flier – it’s a different flier to the one I already had.
-I used to put four fliers on one sheet of A4 paper and then get it photocopied and cut, so there were always four designs for each gig!
+First of all, his signed flier – it’s different to the one I already had.
+I used to put four versions on one sheet of A4 paper and then get it photocopied and cut, so there were always four designs for each gig!

-Here are Phillip‘s photos of The June Brides from the Buzz Club.
+Here are Phillip‘s photos of The June Brides, the Buzz Club May 1986.

 At this time, Guildford University put cool, free gigs on a Sunday night in the students’ union.
 I got chatting to a guy who went there one night when Go!
 Service were playing.
-He handed me a demo by his friends, The Desert Wolves .
+He handed me a demo by his friends, The Desert Wolves, from Manchester.
 They were perfect for The June Brides support.

-The next night Danny and I headed up to the Electric Ballroom to see The Woodentops and The Mighty Lemon Drops.
+The next night Danny and I headed up to the Electric Ballroom on Camden High Street to see The Woodentops and The Mighty Lemon Drops.

 It was less than a month since the last ever Go!
-Service gig, we made our Bluetrain debut supporting another C86 band who would later have hits, The Soup Dragons.
+Service gig.
+We made our Bluetrain debut supporting another C86 band who would later have hits, The Soup Dragons on 31st May.
 Another of Dan Treacy‘s gigs – this time in Brixton and with ‘filmslides and lightshow’ included.